CosmicRadiocity/CosmicRadiocity/README.md

 ## ⭐SKILLS⭐

-I'm skilled (degree of skill varying) in a variety of programming language in tools, such as :
+I'm skilled (degree of skill varying) in a variety of programming language and tools, such as :

 - Languages
   - Java